creativetimofficial/paper-kit-2/README.md

 **Bootstrap 4 support**

-Paper Kit 2 is built on top of Bootstrap 4, so it fully supports it.
+Paper Kit 2 is built on top of Bootstrap 4 Beta, so it fully supports it.
 Most of the elements from the framework are re-designed to resemble sheets of paper and color pastels.
 If the are elements that we have not touched, they will gracefully fall back to the Bootstrap 4 default.

 **Examples**